 Nobody wants to be treated like a datapoint, a number, a case, a segment, or an aggregate.
-Providing excellent care requires a deep understanding of individual circumstances, needs, and expectations.
+Providing excellent care for children and adolescents requires a deep understanding of individual circumstances, needs, and expectations.
 That's why we are leading the charge toward Human Understanding - understanding and addressing what matters most to each patient as a unique person and remembering that every person's experience extends well beyond the healthcare setting.